nmeisenzahl/aso-fluxcd-sample/README.md

-# aso-fluxcd-sample
+# Azure Service Operator Demo

-This is a sample repo.
+This repo contains demo code for Azure Service Operator with FluxCD.